jocic/BASH.Alarm/README.md

 # Alarm

-Alarm is an extremely simple BASH script for creating countdowns, alarms, or an interval.
+Alarm is a simple BASH script for creating alarms, countdowns, and intervals with optional command execution at the end.

 Script has been tested on the following distributions: